aegir-project/documentation/docs/community/release-process/debian-packaging.md

 -------------------------

 Sometimes you want to have a test package for a given branch without going through a full release.
-Here how it's done.

-    git checkout debian
-    git merge 7.x-3.x
-    git describe
-    dch -v 3.4~rc3+28-1
-    git-buildpackage --git-tag -kanarcat@koumbit.org

-This is also available in the Debian package as:

-    ./debian/rules jenkins-build-auto
+This can be done by pushing the feature branch to GitLab.
+You can then download the packages as build artefacts.

 Installing packages manually
 ----------------------------